 Reflective practice is something we are all taught to do as part of our initial teacher training, but as practice develops, we often forget about the fundamental value of reflection.
 This article explores some of the key aspects of reflection, looking at models and methods of reflection to enhance personal development.

-Teachers act with honesty and integrity; have strong subject knowledge, keep their knowledge and skills as teachers up-to-date and are sel f-critical; forge positive professional relationships; and work with parents in the best interests of their pupils.
+Teachers act with honesty and integrity; have strong subject knowledge, keep their knowledge and skills as teachers up-to-date and are sel f-critical; forge positive professional relationships; and work with parents in the best interests of their learners.
 Teacher's Standards

 Reflection can be defined as a process of self-evaluation in which teachers regularly engage in to improve their practice (Shandomo, 2010).
 Gibbs (1988) ideas of "structured debriefing" to support teaching and learning are key when considering the time given to undertake reflection.